composewell/streamly/docs/Developer/optimization-guidelines.md

   introduce optimization barriers that are harder to remove by the GHC simplifier.

-  However, in some cases it may be better to have a local recursive loop.
+  However, in some cases it may be better to have a local recursive loop (when it is not spanning multiple state constructors).
 A recursive loop can help us avoid threading around some large state values every time.
 Values that do not change across a loop can be factored in the scope outside the loop (static argument transform), this way we can create a local loop which is more efficient than threading around the state in a larger loop.
 See the `splitOnSeq` combinator as an example where we use a local recursive loop, it fuses and is significantly efficient compared to using `Skip`.

   In a local recursive loop use SPEC and annotate even the rest of the loop arguments as strict where needed.
 We have observed that when the